popsps/SWE645-group-project/README.md

 ![swarm-service](images/swarm-service-ls.jpg)

-And finally we can access the website using the public IP address of master or any of the workers.
+Access the website using the public IP address of master or any of the workers using port 8923.

 #### Master